Psychology (PSYC)

 PSYC 452V.
 Human Sexuality.
 1 Unit.

 This course focuses on Stetson's Health and Wellness Value.
 The course examines psychological and physiological factors related to human sexual behavior and feelings.
 The student will become acquainted with contemporary research findings and theory in the area and will have the opportunity to understand better the dynamics of sexual relationships and to learn to communicate more comfortably and constructively with others regarding sexual beliefs, behaviors, and feelings.
 Prerequisite: junior or senior standing.
-Offered at least once every other year.
+Offered at least once every two years.

 PSYC 475.
 Seminar.
 1 Unit.